Alstom should be a good investment for France, says CEO Kron

 The joint ventures planned with GE represent annual revenue of 7.6 billion euros and will include exit options for Alstom, for instance through initial public offerings (IPOs), Kron said.

-Kron said having GE's signalling business - which has annual sales of roughly $500 million and is particularly strong in U.S. freight signalling - would grow Alstom's own unit by more than a third, improve its footprint worldwide and bring opportunities for cross-selling and cost synergies.
+Kron said having GE's signaling business - which has annual sales of roughly $500 million and is particularly strong in U.S. freight signaling - would grow Alstom's own unit by more than a third, improve its footprint worldwide and bring opportunities for cross-selling and cost synergies.
 He did not give figures.

 Alstom's rail arm as a whole would gain precious access to the U.S. market and grow revenue and margins, Kron said.